 Prior to injection at the barrier, the recycled water produced at the AWTF undergoes advanced treatment processes including microfiltration, reverse osmosis, and chlorination.
 The DGB injection project was originally permitted by LARWQCB in conjunction with DDW for up to 5 mgd of recycled water and 50% recycled water contribution (meaning recycled water may not exceed 50% of the total injected volume with the remainder consisting of potable water).
-A recent change in 2015 allows up to 6 mgd to be injected, but still a 50% blend over a 60 month running average.
-Plans are underway to increase the permitted recycled water amounts to 100% by 2018.
+In 2016, the permit was revised to allow up to 12 mgd of 100% recycled water to the DGB.
 Water quality requirements, including turbidity and modified fouling index (MFI), must also be satisfied to minimize potential fouling of DGB injection wells owned and operated by the County of Los Angeles Department of Public Works.

-While BOS is responsible for the treatment and the water quality monitoring of the recycled water and LADWP for the delivery of the recycled water to the DGB, WRD performs the groundwater monitoring and modeling for compliance purposes.
-As part of the DGB injection permit requirements, WRD conducts groundwater monitoring to measure and track water quality conditions, evaluate potential impact of recycled water on groundwater, and identify potential problems well before recycled water arrives at any downgradient drinking water wells.
-In addition, an extensive tracer study was conducted from the start of recycled water injection in February 2006 through fall 2010 to determine the extent of travel and movement of the recycled water blend through the aquifers.
+While BOS is responsible for the treatment and the water quality monitoring of the recycled water at the AWTF and LADWP for the delivery of the recycled water to the DGB, WRD performs the groundwater monitoring and modeling aspects for compliance purposes at the request of BOS and LADWP.
+WRD measures and tracks groundwater levels and quality conditions, evaluates potential impact of recycled water on groundwater, and identifies potential problems at monitoring wells before recycled water arrives at any downgradient drinking water wells.
+In addition, WRD performed an extensive tracer study from the start of recycled water injection in February 2006 through fall 2010 to determine the extent of travel and movement of the recycled water through the aquifers.
 The tracer study confirmed that after injection, adequate mixing and further blending of recycled water with diluent water occurs in the ground and that groundwater samples collected were representative of the recycled water blend.